zammad/zammad-admin-documentation/system/data-privacy.rst

    If this option does not appear, make sure there are no pending deletion tasks for other customers from this organization.

-Step 2: Monitor deletion job status
+Step 2: Monitor Deletion Job Status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It may take up to ten minutes for the system to process your request,